 Certifications and Licensures

-Students completing the Family and Consumer Sciences option and the Family and Consumer Sciences Education/Extension restricted electives will be eligible to sit for the Certification in Family and Consumer Sciences (CFCS) exam set by the American Association of Family and Consumer Sciences.
+Students completing the Human Development and Family Science major and restricted electives will be eligible to sit for the Certification in Family and Consumer Sciences (CFCS) exam set by the American Association of Family and Consumer Sciences.
 The CFCS Credential communicates to others within and outside of the profession that the individual certified in family and consumer sciences possesses a broad professional knowledge base in the field.

-Students completing the Family and Consumer Sciences option and the human development and family science restricted electives will be eligible to apply for the CFLE granted by the National Council on Family Relations.
+Students completing the Human Development and Family Science major and restricted electives will be eligible to apply for the CFLE granted by the National Council on Family Relations.
 Certified Family Life Educators serve as consultants, directors, educators, and coordinators in settings such as social services, child care, health and welfare, recreation, youth programs, community action, drug/alcohol rehabilitation centers, senior citizen programs, parent education, family service agencies, extension, and retirement/convalescent care centers.

 The National Strength and Conditioning Association provides opportunities to become a certified personal trainer or a certified strength coach.